How to Grill Steak

 Repeat on the other side, cooking for about 3 minutes, then turning 90-degrees and cooking for another 3 to get the criss-crossed grill marks.

-Take the temperature of the steak, and remove the steak when it’s 10 degrees from the ideal temperature you want.
+Take the temperature of the steak, and remove the steak when it’s 10 degrees from the final temperature you want.
 I like to take my steak’s temperature when I flip it to see how far off it is and then check it as I do the turns for grill marks to ensure I do not overcook it.

 DON’T FORGET!

 The steak will continue to cook after it has been removed from the grill.
 Use a meat thermometer to ensure your steak cooks to your preferred level of doneness.
-We like our steaks closer to rare than well done, so if you’re into well done meat, you should cook yours longer.

 Remove the steak from the grill.
 Place it on a plate or a cutting board and cover loosely with aluminum foil, and let sit for 10-20 minutes before slicing so that the juices don’t run all over your cutting board.